uw-madison-comps/uw-madison-comps.github.io/index.md

 layout: page
 ---

 Join the Discussion on Slack: <https://uwcomps.slack.com/>
+View the schedule of events and meetings: [Calendar](https://uw-madison-comps.github.io/calendar)